 “Tell me,” asked Paul, “how fares the human race?
 Are new homes springing up in the ancient cities?
 What government directs the world?
 Are there still some remaining for the demons to carry away by their delusions?”

+A raven miraculously appeared to place a whole loaf for their sustenance.
 After their meal and playful conversation, Antony asked Paul to take him for a companion.
 Paul urged him rather to go and bring to him the cloak that Bishop Athanasius had given him.
 (Jerome explains that he made this request more to prepare his new found friend and soften his regrets against Paul’s impending decease.)